go-stuff/mongostore/README.md

 ## Example

-The [github.com/go-stuff/web](https://github.com/go-stuff/web) repository uses [github.com/go-stuff/mongostore](https://github.com/go-stuff/mongostore) you can this example code to see how it is used.
+The [github.com/go-stuff/web](https://github.com/go-stuff/web) repository uses [github.com/go-stuff/mongostore](https://github.com/go-stuff/mongostore) you can browse this example code to see how it is used.

 ## License